djaus2/Meltdown/README.md

     to another tag.
 But 3 and 4 bracketing tags are defined explicitly for often some combinations.
--   Desirable: Text can be written in Word and with simple modification be presented was copy a paste as Meltdown.
+-   Desirable: Text can be written in Word and with simple modification be used with a copy a paste as Meltdown.

 Format | Markup | Notes
 -------|--------|-------